Dan J. Harkey

 Radicalization is a form of Marxism that allows an elitist group to gain power over society through top-down collectivism and a redistributive structure.

 This environment is characterized by heightened emotions and polarized perspectives, making it crucial to understand the context in which these gestures are made.
 Emphasizing the need for context will help the audience feel more informed and knowledgeable about the issues, empowering them to form their own opinions.
+It’s crucial to remember that some people may become irritated by actions or displays of emotion that reflect a different value system.

 The key to navigating these complex issues is engaging in respectful dialogue.
-It's important to remember that everyone's values and beliefs are worthy of consideration.
-However, respectful dialogue isn't possible unless radicalization gets in the way.
+It’s essential to remember that everyone’s values and beliefs are worthy of consideration.
+However, respectful dialogue isn’t possible unless radicalization gets in the way.
 In such cases, uncompromising ideologies may lead to destruction and annihilation.

 Attempting a rational phone conversation about a substance will be considered offensive.
 Yes, you are guaranteed to be wrong if you are willing to waste your time.